kuriharaan/InputSystemWiki/Home.md

 There is a range of pre-defined control types: [ButtonControl](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/ButtonControl.cs), [AxisControl](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/AxisControl.cs), [StickControl](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/StickControl.cs), [PoseControl](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/PoseControl.cs), etc.

+### Hierarchies and Paths

 Controls are named and form hierarchies.
 Controls in a hierarchy can be looked up by path (e.g. "/gamepad/leftStick" but can also include patterns like in "/*/leftStick").

-### Hierarchies and Paths

 ### Usages

+Every control may have one or more usages associated with it.
+Usages give meaning to a control.
+For example, there's a "Back" usage which is associated with the "Escape" key on a keyboard and with the "B" button on a gamepad.
+The following code checks wether a button with the "Back" usage was pressed to close a UI.
+This code will work with both gamepads and keyboards (and any other template making use of the "Back" usage).

+    if (InputSystem.GetControls<Button>("**/Back").Any(x => x.wasPressedThisFrame))
+        CloseMyUI();

+>Of course, this is *NOT* how you would write it in a game.
+Normally you'd use actions which do the lookup
+>once and will update automatically if new matching controls appear in the system (or existing ones disappear).

 ### Processors

+A control can have one or more associated processors that are arranged in a stack.
+When retrieving a value of a control from its state, the value is subsequently passed through the stack and every processor can alter the value along the way.

+A processor can have parameters which can be set from templates.
+Any public field on a processor is considered a possible parameter.

+There are various predefined processors such as [DeadzoneProcessor](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/Processors/DeadzoneProcessor.cs), [InvertProcessor](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/Processors/InvertProcessor.cs), [ClampProcessor](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/Processors/ClampProcessor.cs), [NormalizeProcessor](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/Processors/NormalizeProcessor.cs), and [CurveProcessor](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/Processors/CurveProcessor.cs).

+Note that as the system permits structured values, it's possible to perform operations like deadzoning properly on Vector2s.

 ## Templates